 The FNSB CEDS is intended to be widely used resource for the full community, not just borough staff and leadership.
 The sector summaries contain links and references to other key programs, plans, and partner websites that support and align with the CEDS goals, objectives, and strategies.
 The appendix also includes a list of key background documents and relevant plans reviewed as part of CEDS development.
 For example, a key Tribal partner and regional neighbor, Tanana Chiefs Conference, also maintains a regional CEDS.
-The two CEDS documents share common themes and recommendations, especially around energy, communications, forestry, and child care.
+The two CEDS share common themes and policies, especially around energy, communications, and forestry.